 Because their sex organs don't develop, women with PWS may never get a period.
 Or they may start their periods much later than others.
 Men who have PWS may not have facial hair.
 They may have small sex organs, and their voices may not change in puberty.
 People who have PWS usually aren't able to have children.

 - Older kids and teens: Set clear limits on how and when your child eats to avoid too much weight gain.
-A low-calorie, balanced diet and lots of exercise can help him stay at a healthy weight.
+A low-calorie, balanced diet and lots of exercise can help them stay at a healthy weight.
 Some kids with PWS may need to take extra vitamin D or calcium.

 If your child tries to grab and hide food, you might lock cabinets, the pantry, or the refrigerator.